-Title of the course: Information | Code: HKDID3107A | Credits: 6
+Title of the course: Information Code: HKDID3107A Credits: 6 infras truc tures

 Type of lessons and learning hours: lecture

 The course place in the curricula (in which semester): 2-4 semester (depends on the individual educational program)

 Information society and its technical history.
 Infrastructures, information infrastructures, critical infrastructures and critical information infrastructures.
 Threats against the information infrastructures.
 Cyberwarfare.
 Protection of critical information infrastructure.
 Information security.